crazy-canux/awesome-testing/README.md

 ### Services

-* [Kesha](https://github.com/NUTtech/Kesha) - A web service with a user interface for testing http requests and web hooks.
+* [Kesha github](https://github.com/NUTtech/Kesha) - A web service with a user interface for testing http requests and web hooks.
 Allows you to create an http mock for http requests.

 ***